nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 22 - Control Statements (ii).md

 https://arjaybooks.com/Modula-2/Text/Ch3/Ch3.3.html

 **[3]** c.
 Why does Java specify that operands in expressions must be evaluated left to right?
 - The primary reason for this evaluation is to keep the program predictable and readable.
-In languages such as English, this same format is kept, so it follows that this lo
+In languages such as English, this same format is kept, so it follows that this logic would apply to programming as well.
+It is also common practice to evaluate left to right in most programming languages.